Replace the drum brake

 Important:

 When viewed in the direction of travel, there should be 1 spacer on the right and 2 spacers on the left.
-Pay close attention to this arrangement during assembly to ensure that the wheel is properly seated and the brake functions correctly.
+Pay close attention to this arrangement during assembly to ensure that the wheel is properly seated and the brake works correctly.

 Next, reinsert the brake cable and secure it with the 14 mm nut.